imptype/BasicBot/README.md

      - Choose the `BasicBot` folder and follow the prompts to create a new repository.

 2. [Login to Vercel](https://vercel.com/login) and add your GitHub repository.
-   - Dashboard ➔ Add New ➔ Project ➔ Adjust Github App Permissions ➔ Auth ➔ Select Repo ➔ Save ➔ Import your repo.
+   - Dashboard ➔ Add New ➔ Project ➔ Adjust Github App Permissions ➔ Auth ➔ Select then Import.
    - Set Build Command to `uvicorn main:app`.
    - Set Install Command to `pip install -r requirements.txt`.
    - Paste all your environment variables from `config.json` into Environment Variables and click Deploy.
    - NOTE: `vercel.json` uses an edited version of the NPM package `@vercel/python` to fix event loop issues.

-3. Set the Interactions Endpoint URL to `<url>/interactions` where `url` is your Vercel url.
+3. Set the Interactions Endpoint URL to `<url>/interactions` where `url` is your Vercel URL.
-   - Once deployed, click your preview URL to know what your `123123123.vercel.app` URL is.
+   - Once deployed, click your preview box to know what your `123123123.vercel.app` URL is.

 Your bot is now online 24/7 in a **serverless** environment.
-Cold start times are under 3 seconds, so your bot will reply in time to interactions!
+Cold starts are < 3 seconds, so your bot will reply in time!

 Some things to note:
 &nbsp;&nbsp;➔ Serverless means cache will not retain after ~5 minutes of inactivity.
-&nbsp;&nbsp;➔ You also can't do things that require a persistent websocket, like listening for traditional message/voice/member/guild events.
+&nbsp;&nbsp;➔ You also can't do things that require a persistent websocket, like listening for message/voice/member/guild events.
 &nbsp;&nbsp;➔ You may want to use 2 bots, 1 is a test bot with dev credentials locally, the other with prod credentials on Vercel.

 ### Now make it your own!
 BasicBot is just a demonstration, so feel free to change the name and add more commands and do whatever you want.
-If you need inspiration for things to add or to know what's possible, check out the [discohook/examples][3] folder, which contains a lot of simple examples like modals, buttons, slash command arguments, etc. You can also check out [MazeRace][4], a small Discord bot that shows how to do things like storing variables inside of custom IDs, image generation, nested and persistent views, and uses a simple database.
+If you need inspiration for things to add or to know what's possible, check out the [discohook/examples](https://github.com/jnsougata/discohook/tree/main/examples) folder, which contains a lot of simple examples like modals, buttons, slash command arguments, etc. You can also check out [MazeRace](https://github.com/imptype/MazeRace), a small Discord bot that shows how to do things like storing variables inside of custom IDs, image generation, nested and persistent views, and uses a simple database.

 # Links and Resources
 - **Discohook Discord:** https://discord.gg/xEEpJvE9py